nim-lang/Nim/doc/manual.md

   writeLine(stdout, x)
   ```

-However, the symbols `write`, `writeLine` and `stdout` are already bound
+In this version of `debug`, the symbols `write`, `writeLine` and `stdout`
-and are not looked up again.
-As the example shows, `bindSym` does work with
+are already bound and are not looked up again.
+As the example shows, `bindSym`
-overloaded symbols implicitly.
+does work with overloaded symbols implicitly.

 Note that the symbol names passed to `bindSym` have to be constant.
 The
 experimental feature `dynamicBindSym` ([experimental manual](